MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

     .Build();
 ```

-This will initialize the meter provider and from now on you will have access to standard MSAL telemetry.
+This will initialize the meter provider and use the built-in MSAL.NET meter (`MicrosoftIdentityClient_Common_Meter`) that captures core metrics, such as:

+- Number of successful token acquisition calls.
+- Number of failed token acquisition calls.
+- Performance of token acquisition calls:
+  - Total latency.
+  - Total latency in microseconds when L1 cache is used.
+  - Cache latency.
+  - Network latency.

 Because a console exporter is used, you should see the output being piped directly in the terminal:

 ![Example of OpenTelemetry outputting metrics to the terminal](../media/msal-net-logging/opentelemetry-logging.gif)

+For additional information on the use of OpenTelemetry with .NET applications, refer to [.NET observability with OpenTelemetry](/dotnet/core/diagnostics/observability-with-otel).